lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 **Ordered effects:** Some cards and effects can explicitely be used *"before"* or *"after"* a specific event (eg. *"after action resolution"*, *"before block resolution"*).
 This describes a precise time window: these effects must be used immediately before or after the the event specified (not at any time before or after it).
-If multiple methuselahs want to use an effect during the same ordered window, the normal [Sequencing](#sequencing) rules apply.
+If multiple Methuselahs want to use an ordered effect at the same time, the normal [Sequencing](#sequencing) rules apply.

 **Replacement effects:** Some effects replace upcoming events, they use the auxiliary *"would"* (eg. *"when the bleed would be successful"*, *"if combat would end"*).
 These effect are to be used after ordered effects that are used *"before"* the event.
-They must also be played before any upcoming effect (see below) At any step, all methuselahs get an opportunity to play replacement effects before any of them can play direct effect, following the normal [Sequencing](#sequencing) rules.
+They must also be played before any *upcoming effect* (see below) At any step, all Methuselahs get an opportunity to play replacement effects before any of them can play an upcoming effect, following the normal [Sequencing](#sequencing) rules.

 **Upcoming effect:** Some effects can only be used after any ordered or replacement effect, when an event is actually upcoming.
 They use the expression *"about to"*
 (eg. *"when the bleed is about to be successful"*, *"if the combat is about to end"*).
-They can only be used after all others effect, when the event is upcoming and it's advent cannot be avoided anymore.
+They can only be used after all others effect, when the event is upcoming and its advent cannot be avoided anymore.

 **Delayed effects:** Some cards set up effects that are to be resolved later (eg. *"If this action is blocked, before block resolution"*, *"During the next unlock phase"*).
 Once a delayed effect is set up, it triggers immediately when the event happens: Methuselahs do not get an opportunity to use any effect before it.
-(eg. a delayed effect applied *"before block resolution"* is resolved before any Methuselah has a chance to play a card *"before block resolution"*).
+(eg. a delayed effect applied *"before block resolution"* is resolved before any Methuselah get to use an ordered effect *"before block resolution"*).
 If multiple delayed effects trigger at the same time, the acting Methuselah, or the Methuselah whose turn it is if there is no action, decides the order.
 Once set up, a delayed effect can trigger even if its source is burned or removed from play.
 When a delayed effect triggers, it always resolves, even if the event triggering it ends prematurely.